SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 This duplication is caused because of the change in the condition for examining the data: *self must be **less than** other*, *self must be **greater than** other*.

 We can deal with the duplication by introducing an abstraction that:
-- can examine the data and verify that the data conforms to specific criteria.
+- Can **examine the data** and **verify** that the data conforms to **specific criteria**.
-- can invert its behavior.
+- Can invert its behavior so that we **won't** be required to write any **conditional code** for implementing **negative assertions**.

 The question is what would be the name of such an abstraction?
 In the world of assertions, such an object is called matcher.
 I asked [bard](https://bard.google.com/chat) to define *Matcher*?
 It gave me the following definition:

 > Matchers provide the granular tools for carrying out the assertions.
 They examine the data and verify that the data conforms to specific criteria.

-This is an opportunity for us to introduce matchers.
+Let's introduce matchers in the code.
 We can introduce a set of diverse matchers, each implementing the `Matcher` trait to work with specific data types, ensuring flexibility and precision in our checks.
+The important part is that we will only be implementing matchers to deal with positive assertions.

 ```rust
 pub trait Matcher<T> {